Retreat FAQ

 There is a refrigerator available for your use and you are welcome to bring your own food.

 The meals provided are dinner on Friday; breakfast, lunch and dinner on Saturday; and breakfast on Sunday.
-Depending on the venue, lunch may also be provided on Sunday.
+Depending on the venue, lunch may be served on Sunday.
+(Details for your particular retreat will be provided via email.)

 It is expected that you will attend the entire retreat.
 If circumstances require that you arrive late or leave early, please contact the retreat manager.